SamiSile97/SamiSile97/README.md

 💬 Ask me about anything - It would be great to connect 📫 How to reach me:
 😄 Pronouns: He/Him
-⚡ Fun fact: I can speak Arabic Fluently
+⚡ Fun fact: I can speak Arabic